-Oftentimes, a sick dog will lose their appetite and will refuse food.
 Just like humans, a dog can lose their appetite when they’re ill.
+For this reason, a sick dog may refuse food.
 One missed meal generally isn’t much to worry about.
-But if your dog continues to refuse food, you’ll want to consider the cause, determine if they are showing any other alarming symptoms, and begin encouraging your pup to eat given the tips outlined in this guide.
+But if your dog continues to refuse food, you may want to determine the cause.

 The most common reasons a dog will lose their appetite are: